SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Beacon of Corruption

-You gain resistance to necrotic damage and necrotic damage dealt by your spells and features ignores resistance to necrotic damage.
+You gain resistance to necrotic damage and necrotic damage dealt by your spells and powers ignore resistance to necrotic damage.

 ### Level 8